Effective theories and non-minimal couplings in low-dimensional systems: Low-dimensional systems

 It is worthy to remark that this non-minimal coupling has been a subject of intense investigation in the literature, for instance, with applications in the description of Jain's composite fermion model and quantum Hall effect \cite{Paschoal_PLA_2003}.
 Also, some authors claim the possibility of describing anyons without the Chern-Simons term \cite{Carrington_Kunstatter_1995,Nobre_Almeida_1999,Itzhaki_2003}.
 Moreover, its influence on the static inter-particle potentials was considered in both scalar and fermionic quantum electrodynamics with possible contributions at small distances (see \cite{Dalmazi_2004,Dalmazi_2006} and references therein).

 Let us also mention that, even though the extended covariant derivative \eqref{ext_cov_der} is defined in three spacetime dimensions due to $\widetilde{F}_\mu$, this coupling can be seen as an inheritance of other non-minimal couplings in four dimensions.
 For example, in refs. \cite{Paschoal_PLA_2006,LV_model}, the authors discussed a Lorentz-symmetry violating coupling such that, for a particular background field, eq. \eqref{ext_cov_der} is recovered upon dimensional reduction.
 In this case, the parameter $g$ is related to a background field component.
-Similarly, in scenarios involving non-commutative spacetime \cite{Ghosh_2005} or supersymmetry \cite{Christiansen_1999}, one can find other motivations to introduce this extended covariant derivative.
+At this stage, it is interesting to highlight that the Chern-Simons term can be obtained through effective theories involving Lorentz symmetry violation in four dimensions, which may be generated by non-linear Electrodynamics in the presence of an external electromagnetic field or interactions with non-uniform distributions of matter fields.
+These provide realistic physical scenarios in four dimensions as starting points to describe some planar phenomena.
+For more details, we indicate ref. \cite{Botta}.
+Similarly, in scenarios involving non-commutative spacetime \cite{Ghosh_2005} or supersymmetry \cite{Christiansen_1999}, one can find other motivations to introduce the extended covariant derivative.
 Furthermore, we point out that the non-minimal coupling constant $g$ has a negative mass dimension, $[g]=-1/2$, which yields non-renormalizability and, consequently, we shall interpret them as effective field theories.

 With the aforementioned motivations, in Section \eqref{Dim_reduction}, we investigate a non-minimal electromagnetic coupling in four dimensions and its subsequent dimensional reduction.
 Before that, we first analyse the contributions of the non-minimal coupling \eqref{ext_cov_der} in low-dimensional bosonic and fermionic systems.